 Failure to meet activity requirements during the initial three-month job search period.
 (D-1008)

 Boards must ensure that a child’s care is not terminated during the 12-month eligibility period due to lack of funds or due to staff error.

+Boards must be aware that when a family voluntarily withdraws from the program, the Board must suspend care in the child care case management system rather than terminating eligibility.
+Eligibility should be terminated when the end of the 12-month period is reached if the family has not come back into care.

-Boards must ensure that sufficient documentation is available to support a termination of a child’s care for excessive absences.
-This must include, but is not limited to, proof of documented notifications to the parent and provider that the child has 15 or more general absences and again when the child has 30 or more general absences. communication anddocumentation must be noted in TWIST Counselor Notes.
+Boards must be aware that the child care case management system will automatically send notifications to the parent and provider that the child has 15 or more general absences and again when the child has 30 or more and 40 or more general absences.
+Any communication and or additional documentation related to the child’s absences must be noted or uploaded, as applicable, in the child care case management system.

-Boards must also ensure that a parent is notified when they are subject to a waiting period for reapplication for when care has been terminated because of a program violation.
+Boards must also ensure that a parent is notified when they are subject to a waiting period for reapplication for CCS when care has been terminated because of a program violation.
+Boards must also use the “Prohibit Enrollment” flag in the child care case management system to prevent accidental enrollment while a waiting period is still in effect.

 D-902: Continuity of Care for Children in Protective Services